|BYLAWS & STANDING RULES

 (DBA Greater Dayton LGBT Center)ARTICLE I – Name and Mission

 The legal name of this organization is Greater Dayton LGBT Center, Inc., and is doing business as the Greater Dayton LGBT Center and is commonly referred to as “The Center.”
-The mission of the Greater Dayton LGBT Center is to help create programs that enhance the lives of sexual minorities in Dayton and the Miami Valley.ARTICLE II – Purpose
+The mission is to enhance lives and empower members of the diverse sexual and gender communities throughout the Miami Valley.ARTICLE II – Purpose

 The purpose of this organization is to fulfill the mission stated in Article I by offering a comprehensive, community based service organization to the gay, lesbian, bi-sexual and transgender community of the Dayton and Miami Valley area in the following manner:-To provide a meeting place(s) with a healthy atmosphere that fosters genuine and authentic interchanges; To provide social functions as alternatives to those available in the community;-To provide a newsletter that will act as a forum whereby the Greater Dayton LGBT Center can interpret its operation to its members and the community at large, for the publicizing of significant events, and for public dialogue and self-expression;-To provide support groups, where there is interest, an informational telephone line and other communications services such as blogs or websites, for referral services which support members of the gay, lesbian, bi-sexual and transgender community;